seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To him again: tell him he wears the rose
 Of youth upon him; from which the world should note
 Something particular: his coin, ships, legions,
-May be a coward’s; whose ministers would prevail
+May be a coward's; whose ministers would prevail
 Under the service of a child as soon
-As i’ the command of Caesar: I dare him therefore
+As i' the command of Caesar: I dare him therefore
 To lay his gay comparisons apart,
 And answer me declined, sword against sword,
 Ourselves alone.
-I’ll write it: follow me.
+I'll write it: follow me.

 *Exeunt MARK ANTONY and EUPHRONIUS*